-Our Pool's latest submission to the Department (September 2023) forecasts that by 2026 (the end of the current review period for the Investment Strategy), WMPF will have circa 70% of investments in "pooled assets" and circa 20% in "assets under pool management".
+Our Pool's latest submission to the Department of Levelling Up, Homes and Communities (September 2023) forecasts that by 2026 (the end of the current review period for the Investment Strategy), WMPF will have circa 70% of investments in "pooled assets" and circa 20% in "assets under pool management".
 This is based on the outcomes of the 2022/23 investment strategy review together with our plans and expectations for development of the LGPS Central pool product and service range.